Glossary - Kitchen Tools

 A Cookware used to cook rice automatically

-Rice cookers are an appliance used for cooking rice.
+Rice cookers (炊飯器 in Japanese) are an appliance used for cooking rice.
 Measure the amount of rice you need, add water, then flip the switch or press the button to start.
 Once cooked, some will even go into a keep warm mode to keep the rice warm and ready to eat.
 So prevalent in Japan that most households have one.

 Trivia